shintakezou/miscellanea/guitarmidi/README.md

 (Last update of the original text: 2007-03-27.
 Markdownized, typofixed, shortened and slightly modified.)

-This is a Perl script that "translate" a text file into a MIDI format 0 file. (*I had to modify a loop that used an `eval` to make it work with my current Perl interpreter version*.)
+This is a Perl script that "translates" a text file into a MIDI format 0 file. (*I had to modify a loop that used an `eval` to make it work with my current Perl interpreter version*.)